lmjohns3/theanets/docs/quickstart.rst

 Training as iteration
 ---------------------

-The :method:`theanets.main.Experiment.train` method is actually just a thin wrapper over the underlying :method:`theanets.main.Experiment.itertrain` method, which you can use directly if you want to do something special during training::
+The :func:`theanets.main.Experiment.train` method is actually just a thin wrapper over the underlying :func:`theanets.main.Experiment.itertrain` method, which you can use directly if you want to do something special during training::

   for costs in exp.itertrain(train, valid, **kwargs):